 If your content violates this policy, we’ll remove the content and send you an email to let you know.
 If this is your first time violating our Community Guidelines, you’ll get a warning with no penalty to your channel.
 If it’s not, we’ll issue a strike against your channel.
 If you get 3 strikes, your channel will be terminated.
 You can learn more about our strikes system here.

 We have zero tolerance for predatory behavior on YouTube.
 If we believe a child is in danger based on content that has been reported to us, we’ll assist with investigations into the content by law enforcement.

 Visit Creator Academy for more

-Would you rather learn about this policy through videos and quizzes?
+Would you rather learn about our Community Guidelines through videos and quizzes?
 Check out our new Creator Academy course.